Opinion: Anti-Semitic extremists don't deserve a platform! | DW | 21.12.2020

 Anti-Semitic propaganda

 The trial of Stephan B., who has now been found guilty of having perpetrated the deadly anti-Semitic Halle terror attack, is no exception.
 He is a right-wing extremist yearning for attention.
-After all, Stephan B. streamed his Halle murders on social media.
+After all, Stephan B. streamed his attack and the murders on social media.
 In court, he capitalized on the attention afforded to him to spread anti-Semitic propaganda and deny the Holocaust.

 The presiding judge, however, endeavored to limit him spouting anti-Semitic, racist and far-right bile.
 She granted ample to time to the victims of his actions, and their loved ones, to publicly talk about their pain and deep-rooted fear of further anti-Semitic crimes— and to express their outrage over how insensitive and incompetent German police have acted.